Lina Loh: 2020 general election and after

 Loh and Chiam did not contest in the 2020 general election due to Chiam's declining health, which had led to him stepping down from his position as the SPP's secretary-general on 16 October 2019.
 Loh remains a member of the SPP's central executive committee after stepping down as its chairwoman in 2019.

 Charity work

 On 9 March 2017, Loh and Chiam launched the Chiam See Tong Sports Fund at the Old Parliament House to help needy athletes achieve their sporting dreams.
 They are the co-patrons of the organisation, which is chaired by their daughter, Camilla Chiam.

 Personal life

-Loh came from a Hakka Chinese family in Sungai Besi, a suburb of the Malaysian capital Kuala Lumpur.
-She was trained as a nurse at the Royal London Hospital and had worked for two years as a nurse in Singapore.
-She quit her job as a nurse to help with administrative work at Chiam's law firm, Chiam & Co, which operated from 1976 to 2002.
+Loh was born in the 1940s to a Hakka Chinese family in Sungai Besi, Kuala Lumpur, which was then part of the Federation of Malaya.
+After training as a nurse at the Royal London Hospital, she worked in the Singaporean nursing sector for two years.
+She later left the profession to manage administrative work at Chiam's law firm, Chiam & Co, which operated from 1976 to 2002.

 Loh met Chiam in London in 1973.
 They married in Singapore in 1975 when Chiam was 40 and Loh was 26, and have a daughter, Camilla.